kalxas/rasdaman/doc/main/04_ql-guide.rst

     marray x in [1:5]
     values a[ x ]       -- equivalent to a[ x[0] ]

+*Known issue:* the shorthand notation currently works as expected only when one variable is defined.

 **Many vs. One Variable**

 Obviously an expression containing several 1-D variables, such as: ::